neythonstreitz/encor-problem-sets/Labs/OSPF/ospf-lab.md

 #### 2.2 Verify OSPFv2 for R1
 - [ ] Examine the active OSPF interfaces and their assigned areas.
 - [ ] Is R1 a DR in any of its segments?
-Why?
+Why? (see solution for caveat!)
 - [ ] Examine the neighbor adjacency established by R1.
 - [ ] What state are the neighbor adjacencies in?

 #### 2.3 Verify OSPFv2 for R2
+- [ ] Before proceeding, ensure that the OSPF process has been restarted on both R1 and R2.
 - [ ] Examine the active OSPF interfaces and their assigned areas.
 - [ ] Is R2 a DR in any of its segments?
 Why?
 - [ ] Examine the neighbor adjacencies established by R1.